Recipe-Web-App/session-database/CONTRIBUTING.md

-# Contributing to Session Database
+# Contributing to OAuth2 Authentication Service

-Thank you for your interest in contributing to the Session Database project!
+Thank you for your interest in contributing to the OAuth2 Authentication Service project!
-This document provides guidelines for contributing to this Redis-based session storage and service cache system.
+This document provides guidelines for contributing to this Redis-based OAuth2 authentication and service cache system.

 ## Development Setup